 In addition, we note that the risks to the schedule and overall project health continue to be low.
-However, we will continue to monitor the timeline-specifically related to contract negotiations through execution.
+We will, however, continue to monitor the timeline-specifically related to contract negotiations through execution.

 The Project also continued partner engagement activities throughout this assessment period and is currently reviewing and updating the Project Management Plan.